DeRozan helps Spurs pull away from Kings

 The Kings roared back in the second behind Fox, eventually assuming a 65-64 lead at intermission.
 Fox led all scorers with 20 points in the half, with Bjelica adding 10 on 4-for-4 shooting.
 White racked up 15 points in the half to lead San Antonio, with Murray and Gay hitting for 11 points each.

 The Spurs regained the lead in the third and were up 96-92 heading into the fourth quarter, with DeRozan scoring eight points in the period.
-Sacrament we the final 2:50 of the quarter without a point. --Field Level Media
+Sacramento went the final 2:50 of the quarter without a point. --Field Level Media

 ALSO READ